FrankLef/cookiecutter-pkg/README.md

     poetry --version.

-Also, in case of bug verify which environment and python version `poetry` is using.
+Also, in case of bug, verify which environment and python version `poetry` is using.
 Usually, different environments used by different python version create problems with `poetry``.